 The Confirmation of Enrolment at the University of Primorska (this refers to Erasmus and FREE-MOVER students) will be sent to the students by the Faculty coordinators after the expiration of the deadline for the applications.

 The Faculty coordinators will also provide the confirmation of Learning Agreements; therefore all questions related to study content should be addressed to the relevant faculty.

-Department for Education and International Cooperation and Quality Assurance of the University of Primorska is responsible for student accommodation and issuing a student card.
+Project Office of the University of Primorska is responsible for student accommodation and issuing a student card.
 It also provides support in all general matters related to the University and application procedures.
 Please send your questions to email@example.com.

 STUDENT IDENTIFICATION CARD

 All exchange students receive a Student Identification Card which allows entrance to various university facilities.
 In addition, students can purchase subsidized meals and eat in numerous restaurants and other dining facilities at reduced prices.The card also provides discounts on entrance tickets for swimming pools, fitness facilities, museums and certain means of public transport.

 Slovenia borders Italy, Austria, Hungary, and Croatia with a surface area of just over 20,000 sq km and about two million inhabitants.
 Since 1 May 2004, it has been a member of the European Union.
 It has an excellent geographical position, in the very heart of Europe, where the Alps meet the Mediterranean and where the limestone Karst extends to the Pannonian lowlands.
 For more info about Slovenia visit http://www.slovenia.si.